wlhlm/fc980c-controller/README.md

 no design files) and a [open source firmware implementation][TMKFC980C] for tmk that has been [ported][QMKFC980C] to QMK.

+Thanks to Toocanzs#5098 on Discord for helping me with the crystal load capacitor calculation.

 The PCB has been designed using KiCad and production files have been exported using [Bouni's JLCPCB tools plugin][BouniJLCPlugin].